As well as a full line-up of music, there's the Old Ways Makerspace, talks and activities and lots of ways to slow down, relax and re-connect.

 You will require a separate camper van ticket – available from the ticket page.

-We regret that no gazebos are allowed in the campsite.
+No gazebos are allowed in the campsite.

 For your safety the campsite is monitored 24 hours.